Social projects

 Volodymyr Nosov actively supports cultural projects in Ukraine, in particular through his cooperation with the “don't Take Fake” team.
 The funds raised from these initiatives were donated to restore art institutions, monuments, and museums in Ukraine, following their damage or destruction inflicted by Putin’s aggressors.
 Among the team’s projects:

 • The “Module of Temporality (MOT) is a temporary cultural space in Kyiv, created by an international team of over 100 people.
-It aimed to capture the flowability of life, enhancing the desire to live, create, and fight, despite the privations of war.
+It aimed to capture the temporality of life, enhancing the desire to live, create, and fight, despite the privations of war.
 The main event was an exhibition of contemporary art featuring 28 artists from ten countries.

 Header image